 Alternatively, it's worth visiting a local trophy shop or print shop that also offers engraving.
 The advantage: you can see the products in person, and for repeat orders you'll have a contact you already know.

-For prizes — balls, kits, vouchers — approach sports retailers in your area.
+For prizes like balls, kits or vouchers, approach sports retailers in your area.
 Many offer club discounts or are even willing to provide prizes as sponsorship if you get in touch early enough.

 How to run a smooth awards ceremony